Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Around the world, people look forward to the 14th of February, a day exclusively devoted to love.

-You get to shower or be showered with gifts and signs of affection from people you love.
+You get to give and receive gifts and welcome signs of affection from people you love.

-Most people think that, because France is one of the most romantic countries in the world, Valentine’s Day is a big deal.
+Most people think that because France is one of the most romantic countries in the world, Valentine’s Day is a big deal here.

 It is.
 And it isn't.

-Unlike many parts of the world, Valentine’s Day in France is only for adults, and people who are in love.
-So no, you will not find pre-schoolers, best friends, or even family members giving each other handmade cards and gifts.
+Unlike in many parts of the world, Valentine’s Day in France is mostly for adults, and for people who are in love.
+So you will not find pre-schoolers, best friends, or even family members giving each other handmade cards and gifts.

 Frankly, the list is infinite.
 It can be a simple as walking together in a park or booking a helicopter ride or balloon trip over one of France's iconic landmarks!